fscorrupt/awesome-stars/README.md

 ## JavaScript

+- [MobSF/Mobile-Security-Framework-MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF) - Mobile Security Framework (MobSF) is an automated, all-in-one mobile application (Android/iOS/Windows) pen-testing, malware analysis and security assessment framework capable of performing static and
+- [bgstaal/multipleWindow3dScene](https://github.com/bgstaal/multipleWindow3dScene) - A quick example of how one can "synchronize" a 3d scene across multiple windows using three.js and localStorage
 - [VedankPande/polling-app](https://github.com/VedankPande/polling-app) - A real-time polling/voting application that allows users to create and participate in polls
 - [morikeli/Fast-Polls](https://github.com/morikeli/Fast-Polls) - This is a polling website that allows users to create, edit or delete polls they published.
 Other users can vote and view poll results.
 - [ilyeshammadi/voting_app](https://github.com/ilyeshammadi/voting_app) - Voting app, that let's users create and edit polls